farhaven/yadex/readme.md

     make
     make install

-Got problems getting Yadex to compile ?
+Got problems getting Yadex to compile?
 See doc/faq.html.
-Got no problem ?
+Got no problem?
 Read the FAQ anyway.
 See doc/faq.html.

 Beware, the installation OVERWRITES the following files (assuming you're installing in /usr/local) :